mehdi-sajedi/old-portfolio/content/featured/TipCalculator/index.md

   - JavaScript
 ---

-Calculator with complete keyboard accessibility & heavy emphasis on JavaScript DOM manipulation
+Simple and user friendly calculator with complete keyboard accessibility